AstridaDan/AstridaDan.github.io/README.md

 # React App

-Have a look om it here:
+Have a look on it here:

 https://astridadan-website.firebaseapp.com/